lakshita-03/TransactIQ/index.md

 **Key Insights from the comparison**
 - **During COVID-19 (2020–21)**: Digital adoption accelerated due to social distancing and contactless payments.
 UPI volumes saw a sharp rise, while cash usage declined and  card payments grew modestly.
 - **Post-COVID (2022 onwards)**: UPI continued to boom, becoming the dominant mode of payment, reflecting a structural shift in consumer behavior towards digital.
 - Cash usage has remained relatively stagnant/declining, but it still holds importance in rural and informal markets.
-Card payments show steady but slower growth, while UPI transactions grew exponentially, showing their role in driving India’s cashless economy.
+Card payments exhibit steady but slower growth, while UPI transactions have grown exponentially, underscoring their role in driving India’s cashless economy.
  **However, India cannot become fully cashless yet, as cash remains crucial for segments of the population with limited digital access.**

+**POWER BI**